-All money recovered by payment of the charge or assessment or from the sale of the property at foreclosure sale shall be credited to the community cleanup fund.
+All money recovered by payment of the charge or assessment or from the sale of the property at foreclosure sale shall be credited paid to the finance director of the City of Kelso, who shall credit the same to the community cleanup fund.
+(Ord.
+3802 § 1 (Exh.
+A), 2013)